goethite/gostint/docs/Concept_Ideas.md

 * The requestor + vault will need to provide everything needed for a run.
   (+ paths to secrets in the vault)

-* ~~goswim will cache playbook / policy projects - but will remain stateless & immutable.
-Requestor will inform goswim of what content needs to be pulled (https download or git) - if pulling from Artifactory, we may be able to pull just the hash to verify if packages need re-pulling.~~
+* ~~gostint will cache playbook / policy projects - but will remain stateless & immutable.
+Requestor will inform gostint of what content needs to be pulled (https download or git) - if pulling from Artifactory, we may be able to pull just the hash to verify if packages need re-pulling.~~

-* ~~OR -~~ requestor will pass a zip file of the content to run everytime (these need to be kept small), and goswim pulls nothing.
+* ~~OR -~~ requestor will pass a zip file of the content to run everytime (these need to be kept small), and gostint pulls nothing.

 * There is no manifest of playbooks/projects, it simply gets and runs what the requestor asks it to do.